 We were able to describe how this old carbon was used and for how long it could last by observing how the NSC mean transit time increased over time during our simulations.
 The NSC mean transit time increased in an exponential way that depended on the amount and the cycling speed of the reserves, followed by a linear phase that occurred when the NSC age distribution got flat and only described the aging of the remaining NSC (Fig. 6).
-The exponential increase in the NSC mean transit time described how the trees consume between 80 and 90% of the available carbon, depending on their storage strategy.
-The NSC mean transit times towards the end of this period of exponential increase was higher (14-21 years) than the reported (12-17 years) age of the respired CO2 of trees subjected to starvation (Carbone et al., 2013; Muhr et al., 2018).
+We observed that the exponential increase in the NSC mean transit time described how the trees consume between 80 and 90% of the available carbon, depending on their storage strategy (Fig. 6).
+The NSC mean transit times towards the end of the exponential increase was higher (14-21 years) than the reported (12-17 years) age of the respired CO2 of trees subjected to starvation (Carbone et al., 2013; Muhr et al., 2018).
 This difference can be explained by the fact that we did not represent mortality explicitly; therefore, the trees continued using reserves for a longer time than in experiments where the trees die before exhausting 80- 90% of their reserves.
-Considering a consumption threshold between 50 to 60% (Mei et al., 2015; Wiley et al., 2019), the mean transit time is 5 and 10 years for P. taeda and A. rubrum, respectively.
-Our predictions also report a very slow consumption of the reserves when trees are under carbon starvation, taking between 2 to 5 years to exhaust 80% of their reserves, and between 1 to 3 years to reach the 50-60% of NSC consumption.
+Considering a consumption threshold between 50 to 60% (Mei et al., 2015; Wiley et al., 2019), the mean transit time is 5 and 10 years for P. taeda and A. rubrum, respectively (Fig. 6), in accord with what has been reported for starving trees.
+Our predictions also report a very slow consumption of the reserves when trees are under carbon limitation, taking between 2 to 5 years to exhaust 80% of their reserves, and between 1 to 3 years to reach the 50-60% of NSC consumption.
 Measurements in mature trees documented an up to three times faster increase in the NSC mean transit time than in our model (Carbone et al., 2013; Muhr et al., 2018).
-These discrepancies, could be due to several reasons: i) The parameters provided for our models may not fully represent the trees evaluated in the studies, more precise and exhaustive parameter estimation may be needed; ii) the measurements may have been taken for trees that have not reached yet their steady state and therefore have higher transfer coefficients of carbon between pools; iii) additional fluxes and carbon compartments not considered in the model, plus other mechanisms not considered such as trees’ ability to control growth and respiration under stress, active NSC allocation to storage, or other non-linearities in the model; iv) our source limitation simulations were restricted only to a complete cease of carbon assimilation.
+These discrepancies between our model estimates and NSC ages reported in empirical studies, along with the unexpected high mean NSC ages in leaves, could be due to several reasons: i) The parameters provided for our models may not fully represent the trees evaluated in the studies; more precise and exhaustive parameter estimation may be needed; ii) the measurements may have been taken for trees that have not reached yet their steady state and therefore have higher transfer coefficients of carbon between pools; iii) additional fluxes and carbon compartments not considered in the model, plus other mechanisms not considered, such as: trees’ ability to control growth and respiration under stress, active NSC allocation to storage, or other non-linearities in the model.
+Thus, alternative model structures may be needed; iv) our source limitation simulations were restricted only to a complete cease of carbon assimilation.
 Limiting conditions such as drought or severe physical damage, also may imply a limitation in the mobilization of the stored NSC or truncation of the NSC mass, which would reduce the quantity of stored NSC available and cause a quicker depletion of the NCS in the trees; and/or v) measurements of respired 14CO2 in previous studies is restricted to the stem-wood and thus do not reflect the time that the increase in the mean NSC transit time would take for the whole tree.
 Overall, this analysis allowed us to estimate the age composition of the NSC reserves being used at any point of the source limitation event and the time that each tree would take to exhaust those reserves.

+Sensitivity of NSC mean age and mean transit time to changes in carbon allocation